RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction

 \subsection{Multi-View RRG}

 Table \ref{tab:multi-image-comparison-radgraph} presents multi-view performance results on the MIMIC-CXR test set.
-We evaluated RA-RRG in a two-view setting alongside three comparison models.
-Med-PaLM M 84B, a single-view model, reported zero-shot generalization performance to a two-view setting, though the exact test set used is unspecified.
-MAIRA-2 \cite{maira2} was designed to operate in a multi-study setting, and therefore demonstrates strong performance when prior study information is available.
-We brought the results of MAIRA-2's two ablations for two-view evaluation.
-MAIRA-2 used a test set of 2,181 studies with prior information.
-M4CXR \cite{m4cxr} evaluated on all views of 2,461 studies by treating each frontal image independently and using all images within a study as input.
+We evaluated RA-RRG in a two-view setting alongside two comparison models.
+Med-PaLM M 84B, a single-view model, reported zero-shot performance in a two-view setting, although the exact test configuration was unspecified.
+MAIRA-2, designed for multi-study inputs, was evaluated using its reported ablations on 2,181 studies with prior information.

-To analyze multi-view RRG performance, we evaluated RA-RRG on 1,116 studies with both frontal and lateral views.
-We compared single-view frontal, single-view lateral, and multi-view (both views).
-CheXbert F1 scores were ranked in the order of frontal, multi-view, and lateral: suggesting that critical findings are more prevalent in the frontal view, while the lateral view provides limited information.
-In the multi-view, key phrases from both views are combined, but errors from the lateral view can propagate, slightly lowering performance compared to the frontal view alone.

-Med-PaLM M 84B showed lower CheXbert scores compared to RA-RRG's two-view (1,116) setup, as expected because it was a zero-shot generalization.
-However, it achieved RadGraph F1 of 28.3, higher than RA-RRG's 27.7.
-MAIRA-2’s performance without prior study information is low, with an MF1-14 of 35.8, and even the trained version with 39.3 falls below our RA-RRG, which achieves 42.2.
-Consistent with single-view results, the RadCliQ scores of our model are inferior to those of other models.
-Comparing M4CXR and our two-view (2,461) results, we find that M4CXR has a 1.1 higher mF1-14, while our MF1-14 score is 1.8 higher.
-This demonstrates that, although trained only on single-image retrieval, our model can also be easily applied to multi-image inputs.